Edited by Nataly Bogorad

 You may choose the Nikon-Coolpix P500 36x for its camera capabilities or slow motion features.
 The Coolpix camera offers slow motion shots at 30fps and 120fps in 1080p HD.
 Using these options, you can still retain image quality and shoot powerful video.
 This DSLR camera is an option for working photographers and videographers, with powerful functionality to enjoy.

 This camera sits at the mid-range for pricing and is a relatively cheap option for everyday, casual camera use.

-Try Movavi Video Editor for Slow Motion Cameras
+Try Movavi Video Editor Plus for Slow Motion Cameras

 Want to test out slow motion footage without a new camera?
-Try the Movavi Video Editor.
+Try the Movavi Video Editor Plus.
 This robust software is easy to get started, and with a free trial, there’s plenty of good reasons to try it.